IneffableNoesis/IneffableNoesis/README.md

 <div align="center">
 <h3>I do not partake in "fandoms" or fan dominated spaces.
 Cosplays are for looks while sitting in fandom areas is for sight-seeing.
-Leaving this here for those who won't read my Carrd</h3>
+Leaving this here for those who won't read my Carrd.. go read that it's important</h3>
 </div>

 <p align="center">☘︎